 But if that’s not how you come across naturally, don’t try to force it.
 Your audience will see right through your ploy, and nothing is worse than being inauthentic.

 Don’t be afraid to be sarcastic, dorky, sappy, nostalgic, or bawdy if that’s who you are.

-I have one client who uses some VERY colorful language in her blog posts and newsletter to much success.
+I have one client who uses very colorful language in her blog posts and newsletters, with much success.
 Her audience expects that from her, and they love it.

 Creating entertaining content

 Knowing that you need to inject some personality into your content is one thing.
 Understanding how to do it is something else entirely.